oneapi-src/level-zero-spec/scripts/tools/PROG.rst

 Introduction
 ------------

-The program debug APIs provide a basic framework for debugging device code for tools.
+The program debug APIs provide tools a basic framework for debugging device code.

-The APIs operate on a single device.
-When debugging a multi-device system, the tool would debug each device independently.
-The APIs further operate in the context of a single host process.
-When debugging multiple host processes at the same time, the tool would debug device code submitted by each host process independently.
+The debug APIs only operate on a single device.
+When debugging a multi-device system, the tool must debug each device independently.

+The debug APIs only operate in the context of a single host process.
+When debugging multiple host processes at the same time, the tool must debug device code submitted by each host process independently.

 Attach and Detach
 -----------------

-In order to use most of the program debug APIs, a tool needs to attach to a device by calling ::${t}DebugAttach.
-As arguments it passes the
+To start a debug session, a tool needs to attach to a device by calling ::${t}DebugAttach.
-::${x}_device_handle_t and a pointer to a ::${t}_debug_config_t object that contains the following fields:
+As arguments it passes the ::${x}_device_handle_t and a pointer to a ::${t}_debug_config_t object that contains the following fields:

   * the requested program debug API version.
 Version numbers start at one